Portsmouth F.C. Women: 2023–24: Winning the Southern Premier Division and Promotion to the Championship

 Pompey finished their season having won 20 of the 22 games.
 With a points per game of 2.77 they took the record of the highest PPG of any team in the Southern Division since records began in 2003 and the 3rd highest ever at tier 3.

-In the clubs 125th year, Pompey scored 125 goals in all competitions, conceding just 18 with 17 clean sheets.
+In the club's 125th year, Pompey scored 125 goals in all competitions, conceding just 18 with 17 clean sheets.